Discover more of Sweden’s national cycle routes

 Göta Canal Cycle Trail

-(will be inaugurated as a national cycle route in 2023)
+(will be inaugurated as a national cycle route on 10 June 2023)

 The cycle trail alongside the Göta Canal is one of Sweden’s most child friendly cycle routes because the whole route is along car free paths which are almost entirely flat.
 There’s always lots to see and discover alongside the canal, and plenty of rest areas as well.
 The trail is 200 km in total.